Nagendra1693/MSNN/README.rst

-Multilayer Extreme Learning Machine with Subnetwork nodes.
+Multilayer Extreme Learning Machine with Subnetwork nodes
 --------

 Extreme Learining Machine is a single layer feed forward network.
 According to the paper mentioned below, we can replace the hidden node with subwork formed by several hidden nodes which naturally form s biological learning.